 \begin{proof} Straightforward. \end{proof}

 \begin{lemma} If $R$ is a GUSC ring, then $R$ is strongly clean. \end{lemma}

-\begin{proof} Letting $a \in R$, so $a \in U(R)$ or $a \notin U(R)$.
+\begin{proof} Choosing $a \in R$, so $a \in U(R)$ or $a \not\in U(R)$.
 If $a \in U(R)$, then $a$ is known to be a strongly clean element.
-If, however, $a\notin U(R)$, then by assumption $a$ is uniquely strongly clean element, and thus $a$ is a strongly clean element.
-Finally, in both cases, $R$ is strongly clean, as asserted. \end{proof}
+If, however, $a\not\in U(R)$, then by assumption $a$ is USC element, and thus $a$ is a strongly clean element.
+Finally, in both cases, $R$ is strongly clean, as expected. \end{proof}